Skip to main content

 When not attending timetabled sessions, you will be expected to continue learning independently through self-study.
-This typically will involve reading journal articles and books, working on individual and group projects, undertaking preparing coursework assignments and presentations.
+This typically will involve reading journal articles and books, working on individual and group projects, undertaking coursework assignments and preparing and giving presentations.
 Your independent learning is supported by a range of excellent facilities including online resources, the library and CANVAS, the online virtual learning platform.

 Our academic support team here at Kingston University provides help in a range of areas.